muwerk/Research-mupplets/README.md

 }
 ```

-See [mupplet led and switch example](https://github.com/muwerk/Examples/tree/master/led) for a complete example.
+* See [mupplet led and switch example](https://github.com/muwerk/Examples/tree/master/led) for a complete example.
+* See [mupplet led and switch example](https://github.com/muwerk/Examples/tree/master/led-ha) for an example with Home Assistant switch integration.

 ## DHT22, DHT11, DHT21 temperature and humidity sensors